ossuminc/riddl/doc/src/hugo/content/language/hierarchy/domain/story/_index.md

 ---
 title: "Story"
+type: "page"
+draft: "false"
-type: page weight: 20 draft: false
+weight: 20
 ---

 A story is a domain definition the defines an agile user story.
 This is the same concept that Kent